mullesch20/jmullesch_cs499/index.md

 ### Artifact

-Here is a link to my [artifact](https://github.com/mullesch20/mullesch20.github.io.git)
+Here is a [link](https://github.com/mullesch20/mullesch20.github.io.git) to my artifact and code review.